Risks

 Use at your own risk.
 Do not deploy more capital than you are willing to lose.

-As with any yield-generating DeFi product, there are associated risks with holding OUSD that are important to understand.
-These risks can be broadly classified into 3 categories:
+As with any yield-generating DeFi product, there are associated risks with holding OUSD or OETH that are important to understand.
+These risks can be broadly classified into 4 categories:

 Third-party platform risk

-OUSD is built on top of other DeFi platforms like Aave, Compound, and Curve that add additional smart contract risk.
-We are choosing to work with platforms that have literally billions of dollars of assets under management and have made a reasonable efforts to ensure the security of their protocols.
-However, there are no guarantees that the underlying third-party platforms will continue to work as intended, and any failure in an underlying strategy would potentially lead to a loss of funds for OUSD holders.
+Both OUSD and OETH are built on top of other DeFi platforms like Aave, Compound, and Curve that add significant smart contract risk.
+We are choosing to work with platforms that have literally billions of dollars of assets under management and have made reasonable efforts to ensure the security of their protocols.
+However, there are no guarantees that the underlying third-party platforms will continue to work as intended, and any failure in an underlying strategy would potentially lead to a loss of funds for OUSD or OETH holders.

-It is important to understand that OUSD is only as strong as the stablecoins that are backing it.
-Any loss of value to an underlying stablecoin asset will cause a similar loss to the value of OUSD.
+It is important to understand that OUSD and OETH are only as strong as the backing collateral.
+Any loss of value to underlying stablecoin assets or LSTs will cause a similar loss to the value of OUSD or OETH.
 While OUSD is designed to maintain a 1:1 relationship between supply and number of backing stablecoins, it does not guarantee which stablecoins will make up that backing nor the value of those coins.
+The same goes for OETH.

 It is important to note that each of the supported stablecoins introduces non-trivial counter-party risk.
 Tether, in particular, has had well-documented banking troubles and regulatory challenges.
 In addition, both USDT and USDC have backdoors that grant their issuers the power to freeze money in their holder's wallets.
 While DAI does not have any direct backdoors, its assets can also be negatively impacted since USDC and USDT are accepted as collateral for minting DAI.